rtpatel2/flight-network-app/RESULTS.md

 3) Find Best Airport Between Two Friends
 ![find_best_airport.png](https://i.imgur.com/rcYf4Yr.png)
 Two friends, one in Chicago and one in San Jose, want to find the best airport to meet at from their airports of ORD (O'Hare International Airport) and SJC (San Jose International Airport).
-The best airport for the two friends to meet at is properly identifed as SLC (Salt Lake City International Airport).
+The best airport for the two friends to meet at is properly identified as SLC (Salt Lake City International Airport).

 4) Test Executable
 ![tests.png](https://i.imgur.com/IbKKTM6.png)